AlexisSales/Discord-Server-Bot/README.md

 # This is a Discord server bot, named Kirai, that does very basic functions such a self-assignable roles and highlights suggestions.

-# Currently working on: Ticket System
+# Currently working on: Ticket System using Mongo DB